optlibrary/wcvrptw-instances/README.md

 *[1].
 Kim, Byung-In, Seongbae Kim, and Surya Sahoo.
 "Waste collection vehicle routing problem with time windows."
 Computers & Operations Research 33.12 (2006): 3624-3642.*

 The objective of this repository is to mirror the benchmark as another way to obtain the instances.
-I have permission from the author to make this mirror public.
+The author (Byung-In Kim) permitted the creation of this mirror.

 If you use this benchmark, please cite [1].